 The squadron had an operating policy of pairing a HAC and a copilot as a “crew” and scheduling them together whenever possible.
 There was a great deal of variability in the degree to which each HAC tried give his copilot a chance to handle some tough situations before his own HAC check.
 A few only allowed the copilot to touch the controls in straight and level flight at a safe altitude or when landing on a runway or large, secure LZ.
 Rolo was at the opposite extreme.
 Most fell somewhere in between.

 I only got to fly with Rolo a few times because he was not my regular HAC.
-Rolo always made the first takeoff and landing, you made the second takeoff and landing, and then it was Rolo’s turn again.
+I found right away that Rolo always made the first takeoff and landing, you made the second takeoff and landing, and then it was Rolo’s turn again.
 And so it went, all day, turn and turn about.
 Sometimes your turn happened to be a confined zone under enemy fire, or a max-gross takeoff over a power line, or perhaps a heavy landing on a mountain-top zone in a tricky wind.
-If you started to screw it up Rolo would just sit there and watch until you knew that something bad was about to happen.
+If you started to screw it up Rolo would just sit there and watch until you just knew that something bad was about to happen.
 Then he would say calmly, “I’ve got it,” and salvage the situation.
-I have always thought that the HACs who never let a copilot try anything hard were the ones most doubtful of their own abilities.
+Afterwards he always would carefully explain what you did wrong; those were real teaching moments.
+I learned a lot flying with Rolo, especially when I screwed something up.
+I have always thought that the HACs who never let a copilot try anything hard were those most doubtful of their own abilities.
 Rolo had no such doubts, and rightfully so; he was one of the few very “natural” pilots I have ever known.

 Rolo never lost his sense of humor, even in extremis.
-One day as a flight of four was headed into a hairy situation I heard him say on the air, “Let’s do a three-sixty and get the f*** our of here.”
+One day I was someone else’s copilot in a flight of four headed into a s*** sandwich when I heard him come up on the air with, “Let’s do a three-sixty and get the f*** our of here.”

 Several of us, including Rolo, were sent to Pensacola as flight instructors after our Vietnam tour.
 One weekend he and I took a T-28 on a cross-country instrument training flight from Whiting Field to Joe Foss Field in Sioux Falls, SD, to do some pheasant hunting around Castlewood, Rolo’s home town.
 (Rolo was a hunter and fisherman, “the last of the Mohicans and the first of the long rifles.”)
 He made the landing from the back seat in a crosswind, touched down in a skid, and blew a tire, so we had to stay and hunt an extra day while someone flew a tire up from Whiting.
 The guys at Whiting swore that Rolo did it on purpose because they knew him to be a superb pilot.
 I could not swear that they were wrong.